Schmöckwitz: Overview

 Located in south-eastern suburb of the city, Schmöckwitz represents the southernmost locality of Berlin, with its southernmost point at Rauchfangswerder, a little peninsula between the lakes of Zeuthener See (on Dahme river) and Großer Zug which represents, also with the lakes Krossinsee and Lake Wernsdorf, the borders of Schmöckwitz with Brandenburg.
 The bordering municipalities are Gosen-Neu Zittau (in Oder-Spree district), Königs Wusterhausen (with the civil parishes of Wernsdorf and Ziegenhals), Eichwalde (also with Miersdorfer Werder) and Zeuthen; all of them in Dahme-Spreewald district.
 The bordering localities within Berlin are Müggelheim and Grünau.
-The first is separated by the lakes Seddinsee and Langer See (Lake Langer), the second by a portion of the Berliner Stadtforst.
+The first is separated by the lakes Seddinsee and Langer See (Long Lake), the second by a portion of the Berliner Stadtforst.

 The zone of Schmöckwitzwerder is crossed by the Oder-Spree Canal.
 Some islets belong to the locality: Smaller Rohrwall is on Langer See; Werderchen, Weidenwall (both in front of the village), Seddinwall, Smaller Seddinwall, Nixenwall, Dommelwall and Berg on Seddinsee; Zeuthener Wall on Zeuthener See.